muratk3n/thirdwave/en/2019/08/memristors.md

 known elements resistor, capacitor, inductor, the memristor would be the the fourth, and in a way, the missing element.
-Its founder actually discovered it because he postulated *it had to be there*; the first three are all results of various relationss between voltage, current, charge, flux; one relation and its circuit element was missing - that turned out to be the memristor.
+Its founder actually discovered it because he postulated *it had to be there*; the first three are all results of various relations between voltage, current, charge, flux; one relation and its circuit element was missing - that turned out to be the memristor.
 And the last element added is perhaps the most important one with far-reaching consequences